gincoat/gincoat.github.io/docs/handlers.md

 title: Handlers
 ---

-A Handler is nothing but a function of type `gin.HandlerFunc` that contains the logic to handle the request, it has the following signature:
+A Handler is nothing but a function of the type `gin.HandlerFunc` that contains the logic to handle the request, it has the following signature:
 ```go
 func (c *gin.Context){}
 ```